rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 The distributions obtained in testing pps-client are usually narrow which makes it difficult to estimate offset errors and standard deviations.
 Moreover there is ample evidence that the random component of the pps-client distriutions is well-modeled by a normal distribution but is also effectively binned by the 1 microsecond resolution of the system clock.
 The `NormalDistribParams` program makes it possible to directly compute normal distribution parameters from binned values of a sample distribution.

 The program fits an ideal normal distribution to the three binned sample values that wrap around the peak of the distribution.
-While it is always possible to fit a normal distribution to any pair of sample points, only one specific normal distibution will fit three sample points.
+While it is always possible to fit a normal distribution to any pair of sample points, only particular normal distributions will fit three sample points.
 Moreover only a specific combination of three sample points will fit a normal distribution with a specific sample size.
 If the sample distribution is not normal, there will be a conformance error which is largest in the fit of the mean.
 The conformance error in the mean is a measure of the reliability of the calculated values of both ideal mean and ideal SD as they apply to the sample distribution.

 The program can be used to determine mean and SD for any of the sample distributions collected in testing pps-client.
-For example, the jitter distribtion in Figure 2a was evaluated for mean and standard deviation by providing the sample numbers for the sample bins around zero like this,
+For example, the jitter distribution in [Figure 2a](#raspberry-pi-3) was evaluated for mean and standard deviation by providing the sample numbers for the sample bins near zero like this,

-    RPi-1:~ $ NormalDistribParams 14759 -1 56810 0 14759 1
+    RPi-1:~ $ NormalDistribParams 5432 -2 17947 -1 38811 0
     Relative to an ideal normal distribution:
-    mean:  0.000009 error: 0.003814
+    mean:  0.133324 error: 0.031811
-    stddev: 0.526684 error: 0.000006
+    stddev: 0.988039 error: 0.156158
-    Simulation error: 0.000016
+    Simulation error: 0.000015

+In this example, the positive side of the distribution is not quite normally distributed because of the system interrupt latency evident in the log plot.
+So the left side three points were chosen which resulted in a reasonably good fit.

-In this example, sample numbers were internally normalized to a default total sample size of 86,400.
+Also in this example, sample numbers were internally normalized to a default total sample size of 86,400.
 But an arbitrary sample size can be provided as an additional entry following the sample counts and bin locations.
 To keep data entry as simple as possible, sample bin locations must be relative to zero and the peak of the distribution should be near zero.
 For a peak value near some other number just treat that number as zero and adjacent bin locations as relative to zero.

 Experience indicates that for a reliable fit, simulation error must be less than 0.0001 and mean error should be less than about 0.05.

 ### Testing Accuracy {#testing-accuracy}

 To minimize the effects of flicker noise and latency, accuracy testing consists of making a large number of independent time interval measurements and then statistically evaluating the results.
-That circumvents flicker noise in the oscillators of both the RPi unit under test and the RPi unit used to provide timing pulses.
+This circumvents flicker noise in the oscillators of both the RPi unit under test and the RPi unit used to provide timing pulses.

 The pulse-generator utility runs in two-pulse mode on an RPi identified as RPi-1 that is connected to a GPS receiver providing the PPS signal.
 The pulse-generator on RPi-1 provides both Pulse 1 as the PPS signal to RPi-2 and Pulse 2 as the pulse to be timed.
 The interrupt-timer utility is used on the RPi-2 to time the reception of Pulse 2.